SerratedSharp/CSharpWasmRecipes/README.md

 - **SerratedSharp.SerratedJQ**: An optional .NET wrapper for jQuery to enable expressive access and event handling of the HTML DOM from WebAssembly.

 > [!IMPORTANT]
-> There are some type names that exist in both WebAssemblyRuntime and System.Runtime.InteropService.Javascript, such as JSObject.
+> Some type names exist in both WebAssemblyRuntime and System.Runtime.InteropService.Javascript, such as JSObject.
 Be mindful of what namespaces you have declared in `using`, or fully qualify, to avoid confusing compilation errors.
 A project can leverage both capabilities in different places, but should not mix them for a given C#/JS function/type mapping.

  The WebAssemblyRuntime package or .NET 7 InteropServices namespace can also be used from class library projects implementing interop wrappers which are intended for consumption in a Uno.Boostrap.Wasm project.
-The library would typically **not** reference Uno.Bootstrap.Wasm, as that's only needed for the root Console project with a `Main` entry point, and thus would be compiled into a WebAssembly package.
+A class library would typically **not** reference Uno.Bootstrap.Wasm, as that's only needed for the root Console project with a `Main` entry point, and thus would be compiled into a WebAssembly package.

 ## Architecture and Debugging

 The [Architecture](Architecture.md) overview covers the structure of a new or existing website integrating a WebAssembly package, possible structures of Projects/Solution, and an overview of enabling debugging.
 [SerratedJQSample](https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample) includes project configuration for debugging in VS2022, and debugging setup is included in the SerratedJQ [Quick Start Guide](https://github.com/SerratedSharp/SerratedJQ#quick-start-guide).
 SerratedJQ is not a requirement (its purpose is to provide DOM access), and following the Quick Start guide while ommitting SerratedJQ will result in a basic project setup for an ASP.NET MVC web application which includes a WebAssembly package.

 ## JS Interop Scenarios
-This section deals primarily with exposing types or methods from JS to C#, with the intention of allowing C# code to call into JS, or hold references to JS objects.
+Approaches of exposing types or methods from JS to C#.
+Allows C# code to call into JS, or hold and pass references to JS objects.

 ### Importing Static JS Methods